-During the period from the AGM until October 2020, the Board was composed of nine elected members, and thereafter of eight members.
+Since the 2021 AGM, the Board has been composed of nine elected members.
 When the Board is to be elected, the nomination committee proposes members.
-Starting from the date of the 2020 AGM, the Board will also include two members and two deputy members who are employee representatives, in accordance with applicable legislation.
+Starting from the date of the 2020 AGM, the Board has also included two members and two deputy members who are employee representatives, in accordance with applicable legislation.

 The Board members have broad and extensive experience from the business community.
 Several are, or have been, chief executives of major companies, and most of them are also board members of major companies.
-See also pages 80-82.
+See also pages 88-90.
 Several members have worked on the Bank's Board for a long time and are very familiar with the Bank's operations.
 The nomination committee's proposals at previous AGMs, including their reasons, are available at handels-banken.com.